The Mechanic (1972 film): Critical response

 The film received a mixed critical response.

 Vincent Canby of The New York Times described The Mechanic as a "solemn, rather spurious action melodrama".
 Noting the "father son rivalry" between Arthur and Steve and picking up on the "latent homosexual bond" between the two, Canby concluded that the film was "non-stop, mostly irrelevant physical spectacle" and pondered what a different director might have done with the same material.
 A review in Variety called it an "action-drenched gangster yarn which has all the makings of a heavy b.o. grosser, but simultaneously is burdened with an overly-contrived plot development".
 Roger Ebert gave the film 2.5 stars out of 4 and praised Bronson's performance, noting that he appears to be truly listening to Vincent rather than simply waiting for him to stop for Bronson's next line.
 While finding the plot twists "neat", Ebert found that director Winner failed to squarely address the relationship between the leads in favor of too many boring action sequences.
 Gene Siskel of the Chicago Tribune gave the film only 1 star out of 4 and wrote, "The entirely unoriginal production moves at a numbing pace with Bronson mirroring the directorial lethargy with his silent, 'don't I have strong cheekbones' demeanor".
 Kevin Thomas of the Los Angeles Times praised the film as "A hard-edged, brutal yet absorbing contemporary gangster movie" with "top-notch" performances.
 Judith Crist dismissed the film as "a banal expedition into slaughter and sadism and stupid dialogue".
 Any hint of authenticity, she wrote, was obliterated by Winner's "bang-bang-bang approach".
 Gary Arnold of The Washington Post wrote, "It's a predictable, expendable piece of formula moviemaking, and the men responsible for it seem considerably more proficient at manufacturing thrills than generating and sustaining dramatic interest".

 According to the American Film Institute, "some modern critics have pointed to The Mechanic as a turning point in Bronson's career, solidifying his position as a major star in the U.S. as well as abroad."
 Previously, Bronson was mainly a leading man in European films.

-On the review aggregation website Rotten Tomatoes, The Mechanic has a 45% positive review score based on 11 reviews.
+On the review aggregation website Rotten Tomatoes, The Mechanic has a 50% positive review score based on 12 reviews.

-Other media

 Novelization

 A novelization credited to screenwriter Lewis John Carlino was published by Signet Books to accompany the film's release.